dudleysoft/beebScreen/README.md

 ## Documentation

-TODO: Look at beebScreen/beebScreen.h which has full comment documentation for all the exported beebScreen functions.
+Look at beebScreen/beebScreen.h for details on all the functions and defines, a more detailed description of how to use the library will come at a later point, for now you can take a look at https://github.com/dudleysoft/beebQuake/blob/master/vid_beeb.c for an example of how it's used in a real life situation.